Exploring Student-AI Interactions in Vibe Coding: Conclusion

 \section{Conclusion}

 This study offers first insights into how computing students interact with a vibe-coding tool (Replit) while creating a functional and useful web app.
-Through qualitatively analyzing observations of how students vibe code, we uncovered students' interaction patterns with Replit and the differences between students in introductory and advanced computer science courses.
-Our findings include 1) the bulk of student interactions with Replit are testing and debugging, and 2) advanced students are more capable of prompting with computational sophistication and are more likely to interact with the codebase.
+Through qualitatively analyzing observations of how students vibe code, we uncovered students' interaction patterns with Replit and behavioral differences between students in introductory and advanced computer science courses.
+Our findings include 1) the bulk of student interactions with Replit are closed box testing and prompting to debug, and 2) advanced students are more capable of prompting with computational sophistication and are more likely to interact with the codebase.
 Our findings offer insights to educators on the skills that students use when vibe coding while buttressing findings in GenAI broadly --- that testing and debugging remain critical in the AI era~\cite{prather2025beyond, porter2024learn} and that students need training in prompting~\cite{lucchetti2024substance}.